 Ge/Ay 159.
 Astrobiology.
 9 units (3-0-6): second term.
 We approach the age-old questions "Why are we here?" and "Are we alone?" by covering topics in cosmology, the origins of life, planetary habitability, the detection of biosignatures, the search for extraterrestrial intelligence, and humanity's future in space.
 Specific topics include: the emergence of life at hydrothermal vents; the habitable zone and the Gaia hypothesis; the search for ancient habitable environments on Mars; icy satellites like Europa, Enceladus, and Titan as astrobiological prospects; and the hunt for atmospheric biosignatures on exoplanets.
-There will be one in-class lab activity demonstrating the physics and chemistry of hydrothermal vents.
 Instructor: Yung.

 Ay 190.
 Computational Astrophysics.
 9 units (3-0-6): second term.
 Prerequisites: Ph 20-22 (undergraduates).
 Introduction to essential numerical analysis and computational methods in astrophysics and astrophysical data analysis.
 Basic numerical methods and techniques; N-body simulations; fluid dynamics (SPH/grid-based); MHD; radiation transport; reaction networks; data analysis methods; numerical relativity.
-Not offered 2018-19.
+Not offered 2022-23.

 Ay/Ge 198.
 Special Topics in the Planetary Sciences.
-9 units (3-0-6): third term.
-Topic for 2018-19 is Extrasolar Planets.
+6 units (2-0-4): third term.
+Topic for 2022-23 is Extrasolar Planets.
 Thousands of planets have been identified in orbit around other stars.
 Astronomers are now embarking on understanding the statistics of extrasolar planet populations and characterizing individual systems in detail, namely star-planet, planet-planet and planet-disk dynamical interactions, physical parameters of planets and their composition, weather phenomena, etc. Direct and indirect detection techniques are now completing the big picture of extra-solar planetary systems in all of their natural diversity.
 The seminar-style course will review the state of the art in exoplanet science, take up case studies, detail current and future instrument needs, and anticipate findings.
-Instructors: Howard, Mawet.
+Instructor: Mawet.

 Ay 211.
 Contemporary Extragalactic Astronomy.
 9 units (3-0-6): first term.
 Prerequisites: Ay 123, Ay 124, and Ay 127.
 Topics in extragalactic astronomy and cosmology, including observational probes of dark matter and dark energy; cosmological backgrounds and primordial element abundances; galaxy formation and evolution, including assembly histories, feedback and environmental effects; physics of the intergalactic medium; the role of active galactic nuclei; galactic structure and stellar populations; future facilities and their likely impact in the field.
-Not offered 2018-19.
+Instructors: Hopkins, Steidel.

 Ay 215.
 Seminar in Theoretical Astrophysics.
 9 units (3-0-6): second term.
 Course for graduate students and seniors in astronomy.
-Topic for 2017-18 will be astronomical transients (with an emphasis on optical and infrared transients), including supernovae, novae, tidal disruption events, stellar mergers, superluminous supernovae, transients in the luminosity gap between novae and supernovae.
+Topic for 2022-23 will be compact binaries containing white dwarfs, neutron stars and black holes.
+Formation, mass transfer, accretion, X-ray and pulsar binaries, magnetic and wind interactions, mergers, gravitational waves.
 Students will be required to lead some discussions; homework will consist exclusively of reading and working through selected papers in preparation for discussions.
 Not offered 2022-23.

 Ay 219.
 Elements in the Universe and Galactic Chemical Evolution.
 9 units (3-0-6): second term.
 Prerequisites: Ay 121, 123, 124, 126.
 Survey of the formation of the elements in the universe as a function of cosmic time.
 Review of the determination of abundances in stars, meteorites, H II regions, and in interstellar and intergalactic gas.
 Overview of models of galactic chemical evolution.
 Participants will measure elemental abundances from the Keck spectrum of a star and construct their own numerical chemical evolution models.
-Not offered 2018-19.
+Not offered 2022-23.